 A snapshot of current views on equity, fixed-income and alternative asset classes — updated monthly to help you tactically adjust for opportunities and risks.

-■ While truly non-directional strategies represent excellent opportunities to diversify portfolios, many strategies designated as “alternatives” have inherent market beta and end up struggling alongside traditional risky assets.
-Because of this, we believe policy-level allocations to alternatives are appropriate.
+While truly non-directional strategies represent excellent opportunities to diversify, many “alternative” strategies have inherent market beta.
+Right now, we favor direct exposure to traditional equity and fixed-income assets and believe policy-level allocations to alternatives are appropriate.

 Within fixed income